-At many of my presentations, I’ll leave time in the end for the audience to brainstorm the ideas and takeaways they plan to implement as a result of what they heard in the speech.
-At a recent presentation for the Vail Valley Partnership in Vail, CO, Clark Walsh an employee at Old Forge Pizza made […]
+At many of my presentations, I’ll leave time at the end for the audience to brainstorm the ideas and takeaways they plan to implement as a result of what they heard in the speech.
+At a recent presentation for the Vail Valley Partnership in Vail, CO, Clark Walsh, an employee at Old Forge Pizza, made […]

-At many of my presentations, I’ll leave time in the end for the audience to brainstorm the ideas and takeaways they plan to implement as a result of what they heard in the speech.
-At a recent presentation for the Vail Valley Partnership in Vail, CO, Clark Walsh an employee at Old Forge Pizza made a great comment:
+At many of my presentations, I’ll leave time at the end for the audience to brainstorm the ideas and takeaways they plan to implement as a result of what they heard in the speech.
+At a recent presentation for the Vail Valley Partnership in Vail, CO, Clark Walsh, an employee at Old Forge Pizza, made a great comment:

 “I want to be so good that my customers ask me if I am the owner.”

 Why would a customer ask that?
-Because of Clark’s positive attitude, the excellent service he delivers, the way he treats fellow employees, and more.
+Because of Clark’s positive attitude, the excellent service he delivers, how he treats fellow employees and more.

 At least several things are happening here: